JacobCampau/BattleShip/README.md

 <img src="https://i.imgur.com/NvJs7Ox.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />
 Full board after all ships are placed.
-Ships are depicted with '#':  <br/>
+Ships are depicted with '#'.
+It is also randomly determined if the user or computer goes first, as seen at the top:  <br/>
 <img src="https://i.imgur.com/06ekgee.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />